Quality Recording Services for Christian Ministries

 After The Session Is Over…

-BE PATIENT – Now, everything is primarily on the engineer’s shoulders.
+BE PATIENT – Now, for the short term, your part is mostly over.
 The engineer will now spend some time reviewing everything that was recorded, making any necessary edits, and mixing all of the song’s individual elements into a song.
 You will be receiving a rough copy of all the mixes for review.
 This part of the recording process was probably discussed with the client in person, including a projected time frame.
 But, be patient as this is one of the most important stages in the project’s process.

 WEBPAGE ACCESS – Rough mixes in the form of MP3 files will be posted online at a web page setup for you and/or your group only.
 You will be issued an username and password for site access.
 CD’s for review can be made as an alternative method, but they will incur extra charges and shipping, causing delays.